Children's Dental care, Pediatric Dentist

 “It wasn’t that long ago that children didn’t come for their first dental visit until the late toddler or early preschool years when they had a mouthful of teeth,” says Dr. Nanna.
 “But, we saw the rate of childhood dental caries continue to increase, so now it is recommended that children see a pediatric dentist for the first time by the first birthday.
 This way, we can work with parents to develop good oral hygiene habits, help with dietary tips, and monitor the teeth so we can intervene before an issue becomes a big problem.”

 But why do parents need to take the time and spend the money to fix teeth that will just fall out eventually anyway?
 Tooth decay is a disease, plain and simple.
-It’s caused by specific germs and can be spread easily, and it can last a lifetime.
+Specific germs cause it and can be spread easily, and it can last a lifetime.
 And if the baby’s teeth have serious decay, the permanent teeth can become damaged even before they erupt.

 Do Fillings in Baby Teeth Prevent Problems in Permanent Teeth?

-There may be some considerations that getting a cavity filled or treated would be a waste of money because baby teeth aren’t even permanent teeth, but it’s important to understand the long-term problems that come from lack of treatment.
+There may be some considerations that getting a cavity filled or treated would be a waste of money because baby teeth aren’t even permanent teeth.
+Still, it’s important to understand the long-term problems that come from lack of treatment.

 Primary, or baby teeth, are of a different consistency and thinner than adult teeth.
 Therefore, they require more attention when it comes to brushing, flossing, and oral care.
 Cavities can quickly progress into very large cavities and can cause the need for baby root canals and crowns.
 If untreated, this can form into dental infections, causing pain and swelling.